memarin/dev-playbook/development-process.md

 Using a static code analyzer like [Rubocop](https://github.com/bbatsov/rubocop) to enforce style guide is a good way to get started.

-For projects who have a huge code repository, a tool like [Pronto](mmozuras/pronto) where you can run static code analyzers just for the delta is worth considering.
+For projects that have a huge code repository, a tool like [Pronto](mmozuras/pronto) where you can run static code analyzers just for the delta is worth considering.

 ###Acceptance Test